grafana/grafana/docs/sources/administration/data-source-management/lbac/_index.md

 ## Recommended setup

-It's recommended that you create a single Loki data source for using Team LBAC rules so you have a clear separation of data sources using Team LBAC and those that aren't.
+It's recommended that you create a single Loki data source for using LBAC rules so you have a clear separation of data sources using LBAC and those that aren't.
 All teams should have with only teams having `query` permission.
-You should create another Loki data source configured without Team LBAC for full access to the logs.
+You should create another Loki data source configured without LBAC for full access to the logs.

-## Team LBAC rules
+## LBAC rules

-Grafana adds Team LBAC rules to the HTTP request via the Loki data source.
+Grafana adds LBAC rules to the HTTP request via the Loki data source.

 If you configure multiple rules for a team, each rule is evaluated separately.
 Query results include lines that match any of the rules.

-Only users with data source `Admin` permissions can edit Team LBAC rules in the **Data source permissions** tab because changing LBAC rules requires the same access level as editing data source permissions.
+Only users with data source `Admin` permissions can edit LBAC rules in the **Data source permissions** tab because changing LBAC rules requires the same access level as editing data source permissions.

-To set up Team LBAC for a Loki data source, refer to [Configure Team LBAC](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/administration/data-source-management/teamlbac/configure-teamlbac-for-loki/).
+To set up LBAC for a Loki data source, refer to [Configure LBAC for datasources](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/administration/data-source-management/lbac/configure-lbac-for-loki/).